jmspar/PP/1D/PP_1D_GUI/README.md

 Created by [Loric Vandentempel](https://github.com/loricvdt/)

+## Warning

+Calculations for wave packet should be checked... they are probably incorrect!

 ## Dependencies

 The packages needed to run this code are **tkinter**, **time**, **threading** (these may already come with the Python installation), **matplotlib** and **numpy**